-In the new version, adapted by Daniel Pyne and Dean Georgaris from George Axelrod’s 1962 screenplay and Richard Condon’s 1959 Cold War novel, U.S. Army Major Bennett Marco (Denzel Washington) spends his days giving speeches about the heroic deeds of Sergeant Raymond Shaw (Liev Schreiber), winner of the prestigious Medal of Honor for having saved Marco’s Gulf War platoon during an ambush.
+The Manchurian Candidate 2004 follows U.S. Army Major Bennett Marco (Denzel Washington) as he spends his days giving speeches about the heroic deeds of Sergeant Raymond Shaw (Liev Schreiber), winner of the prestigious Medal of Honor after saving Marco’s Gulf War (a.k.a.
+“The First Iraq War”) platoon during an ambush.

-Marco’s nights, however, are considerably less placid.
+Marco’s nights, however, are quite a bit less mundane.
 He suffers from a recurring nightmare, in which he finds himself back with his platoon on the night of the ambush.
-But in this dream, the ambush is not perpetrated by Iraqi fighters, but by much more sinister forces.
+But in his dream, the attack is perpetrated not by Iraqi fighters but by much more sinister forces.

 In the meantime, through the wily manipulations of his mother, Senator Eleanor Prentiss Shaw (Meryl Streep), the idealistic Raymond becomes the most-likely next vice president of the United States.

-Upon learning of Raymond Shaw’s nomination, Marco, his sanity about to go over the edge, stalks the candidate so as to uncover the whole truth about the ambush and its aftermath.
+Upon learning of Raymond Shaw’s nomination, Marco, on the verge of losing the last vestiges of his sanity, stalks the candidate so as to uncover the whole truth about the ambush and its aftermath.

-Although The Manchurian Candidate 2004 boasts top-line talent both behind and in front of the cameras, with the exception of Meryl Streep’s enjoyable turn as the power-hungry U.S. Senator Shaw (a more humorous version of Angela Lansbury’s mother-from-hell in the original film), most of those involved in the production are either misused or underused.
+Even though The Manchurian Candidate 2004 boasts top-line talent in front of the camera, with the exception of Meryl Streep’s amusing/creepy turn as the power-hungry U.S. Senator Shaw most of those featured in the production are either misused or wasted in non-roles.

 A Manchurian Candidate for the George W. Bush years

-In fact, the film’s biggest handicap is its screenplay.
-If the similarities to the George W. BushWhite House and its corporate cronies are both intriguing and disturbing, an overabundance of plot holes and a dishonest, overly tidy ending – problems also found in the original – severely cripple the picture’s sense of immediacy.
+In fact, the weakest element in The Manchurian Candidate 2004 is its screenplay.
+If the allusions to the shady George W. BushWhite House and its corporate cronies are both provocative and disturbing, an abundance of plot holes and a dishonest, overly tidy ending severely cripple the picture’s sense of real-life immediacy.

-Additionally, The Manchurian Candidate‘s 130-minute running time feels like 130 minutes.
-Such ponderousness is something that a suspenseful thriller, whether or not it offers a pressing political message, cannot afford.
+And once again, pacing is a serious issue.
+The Manchurian Candidate‘s 130-minute running time feels like 130 minutes.
+Such ponderousness is something that a suspenseful thriller, whether or not it conveys a pressing political message, cannot afford.